leapfrogtechnology/coding-guidelines/docs/rest-api/status-code.md

 * `200` for generic successful response.
 * `201` for creation of resources.
-* `204` for succesful request processing but no response content required.
+* `204` for successful request processing but no response content required.

 * `400` generic client issues.